davidj-brewster/image-gridder/README.md

 ![image](https://github.com/user-attachments/assets/1bff50cf-d320-4f12-aab7-c25948edf507)

-This gets much more interesting when combined with Claude, here we go:
+This gets much more interesting when combined with Claude, as in the earlier screenshot.

 ## As Python Module